mitrandatastat/gendergap/README.md

 •	Plot line diagram to see how gender participation changes over the years

 •	Carry out series of actions to make the diagrams aesthetically clean and more presentable as:

-  o	Remove X-axis labels for all top and intermediate plots o	Restrict Y-axis labels for limiting values only o	Insert separation lines at 50% of Y-axis
+(1)	Remove X-axis labels for all top and intermediate plots (2)	Restrict Y-axis labels for limiting values only (3)	Insert separation lines at 50% of Y-axis

 •	Finally, export the tabular chart from Jupyter Book to a file